Your ultimate guide to the United States presidential election of 2012.

 - The war in Afghanistan - Most Americans are peaceful, but have accepted the war as a battle against people who want to attack America.
 However, the question is why has war not been declared as required in the US constitution?

 - Foreign policy – There are two visions for America.
-One is a George Washington’s belief that America is the most important.
-The second is the policy we pursued in practice, that is have a role in the global community promoting US interests and security.
-Similarly there is the foreign aid is a small percentage of the budget and most people do not have make choices with elections based on this.
+One is George Washington’s belief that America is the most important.
+The second is the policy we pursued in practice, that has a role in the global community promoting US interests and security.
+Similarly, there is the foreign aid is a small percentage of the budget and most people do not have to make choices with elections based on this.

 - Homeland security – What are your rights to privacy?
 Does the government use fear to justify incremental decreases in your personal liberty?
 Where is the balance between the common good and individual liberty?